Blaisorblade/pdbp.github.io/index.md

  - ...

 #### **I/O**

+Also programming capabilities can be added related to

+ - input reading
+ - output writing

  - in `FP`
    - input and output are *effectful*, they *execute effects* in an *impure* way.